Macrometacorp/docs/docs/tutorials/range-search-tutorial.md

 ---
 sidebar_position: 60
-title: Range Search
+title: Range Search Tutorial
 ---

-# Creating CRUD and Search APIs on Shoe Store Catalog Data
+# Shoe Store Catalog: Building CRUD and Range Search APIs

+In this tutorial, we'll guide you through creating CRUD (Create, Read, Update, Delete) and search APIs for a sample shoe store catalog dataset.
+By following these steps, you'll learn how to import data, create a document collection, establish a search view, and construct query workers for efficient, high-performance search operations on your dataset.

+This tutorial covers the following:

+- Importing the shoe store catalog dataset (`shoe-inventory.json`) and creating a document collection named `inventory`.
+- Implementing a CRUD API to interact with the inventory collection using query workers for each operation.
+- Setting up a search view on the inventory collection to enable high-performance search capabilities.
+- Crafting a query to fetch data from the collection using the search view.
+- Saving the query as a query worker to be used as an API endpoint.

+Let's begin building your CRUD and search APIs for the shoe store catalog dataset!

-## Dataset
+## Prerequisites

+- A [Macrometa account](https://auth-play.macrometa.io/) with sufficient permissions to create search views.
+- If you want to run cURL commands, then [Create an API Key](../account-management/api-keys/create-api-keys).
-Here is the link to the `shoe-inventory.json` dataset: [shoe-inventory.json](/datasets/shoe-inventory.json).
+- Download the `shoe-inventory.json` dataset: [shoe-inventory.json](/datasets/shoe-inventory.json)

-## Description
+## Dataset Overview

-The `shoe-inventory.json` dataset contains a list of shoes in a catalog with information about their brand, category, color, name, price, product ID, quantity, and size.
+For this tutorial, you'll work with the `shoe-inventory.json` dataset, which contains a list of shoes in a catalog, along with their brand, category, color, name, price, product ID, quantity, and size information.

-Here is an example shoe record from the dataset in JSON format:
+Here's an example shoe record from the dataset in JSON format:

 ```json
 {